Visiting International Scholar Program

 In addition to submitting an application, a visiting international scholar needs to:

-- Acquire a department faculty mentor who agrees to provide guidance on a chosen project (a department head may assist the international scholar in this process).
+- Acquire a department faculty mentor from NMU who agrees to provide guidance on a designated project (a department head may assist the international scholar in this process).

 - Be fully funded with financial resources outside Northern Michigan University (currently a minimum of $1,200/month) and assume financial responsibility for visa processing fees.
+Note: Proof of financial resources is required for the scholar to obtain the DS2019 which is used to apply for a J1 visa.
+If a background check is required, the visiting scholar assumes responsibility for those related costs.
 Financial support can come from home country sources, grants, or personal funds.

-- Provide health insurance individually, and for any accompanying family members for the duration of the agreed upon time period.
+- Provide health insurance individually, and for any accompanying family members for the duration of the agreed upon length of the visit.

-- The scholar may also be expected to contribute their expertise in translating materials and furthering NMU’s internationalization efforts.
+- The scholar may also be asked to contribute their expertise in translating materials and furthering NMU’s internationalization efforts.

 A visiting scholar at Northern Michigan University will be assigned the service title of Visiting Scholar without pay.
-It is important to note that a visiting scholar is not paid and does not hold an official academic appointment either in a specific Department or at the University in general.
-A visiting scholar:
+It is important to note that a visiting scholar is not paid and does not hold an official academic appointment in a specific Department or at the University in general.

-- Is assigned a shared office space with access to a computer and printer (if available).
+- Is assigned office space (which may be shared) with access to a computer and printer (if available).

 - Is given free reading and borrowing privileges in the University library.